 It all depends how you look at it.
 Although we have been ranked by US News, Peterson’s Barron’s, ISI, Newsmax, Young America’s Foundation, Free Congress Foundation, Kiplinger’s and other secular organizations, we are much more proud of the endorsements from the many Catholic luminaries who have visited our campus or expressed great admiration for our unique mission in the world of Catholic higher education:

-His Holiness Pope Benedict XVI, Pope John Paul II, Francis Cardinal Arinze, George Cardinal Pell, Raymond Cardinal Burke, Sean Cardinal O’Malley, Theodore Cardinal McCarrick, Edward Cardinal Egan, Francis Cardinal George, Anthony Cardinal Bevilacqua, James Francis Cardinal Stafford, Justin Francis Cardinal Rigali, Archbishop Edwin O’Brien, Archbishop Charles Chaput, Bishop Thomas Doran, Bishop James Conley, Bishop Paul Loverde, Bishop Robert Morlino, Fr.
+Pope Emeritus Benedict XVI, Pope John Paul II, Francis Cardinal Arinze, George Cardinal Pell, Raymond Cardinal Burke, Sean Cardinal O’Malley, Theodore Cardinal McCarrick, Edward Cardinal Egan, Francis Cardinal George, Anthony Cardinal Bevilacqua, James Francis Cardinal Stafford, Justin Francis Cardinal Rigali, Archbishop Edwin O’Brien, Archbishop Charles Chaput, Bishop Thomas Doran, Bishop James Conley, Bishop Paul Loverde, Bishop Robert Morlino, Fr.
 Benedict Groeschel, Fr.
 George Rutler, Fr.
 Mitch Pacwa, Fr.
 John Hardon, Fr.
 C. John McCloskey, Dr. Scott Hahn, Dr. Peter Kreeft, Dr. John Haas, Pat Buchanan, Henry Hyde, Chris Smith, George Weigel, Patrick Madrid, Curtis Martin, Jeff Cavins, Raymond Arroyo, Ray Guarendi, Sam Brownback, Rick Santorum, Kate O’Beirne, Alan Keyes, Marcus Grodi, and so many others.

 And, to top it all off, we are able to see the results of our educational experience in our alumni in, not only in what they do, but, how they live.
 Our alumni are represented in just about every profession.
 We have alumni who are doctors, lawyers, physical therapists, accountants, managers, nurses, educators, salesmen, graphic artists, editors, entrepreneurs, project managers, tradesmen, builders, carpenters, priests, religious, music teachers, art directors, drama teachers, missionaries, real estate agents, insurance salesmen, architects, dentists, college professors, Montessori teachers, computer scientists, and everything in between.